ef4/rfcs/text/0000-js-compatible-resolution.md

     The point of this is that you can import and invoke the template-only component in the same way you would a template-and-javascript component.
 In both cases, from glimmer's perspective the actual value that you import is used to lookup the component's metadata & template in a shared, behind-the-scenes WeakMap.

 5. Helpers are resolved just like component Javascript.
 They are simpler because there is no template association to worry about.

+6. Anything that was not resolved by this new system continues to be resolved the classic way.

 ## Implications